IP331.com | Online Tools

 log(A) = sum_{k=1}^{∞} (-1)^(k+1) (A-I)^k / k

 The matrix logarithm is the inverse operation of matrix exponential.
-For matrices close to identity, we use Taylor series expansion for computation.
+People search for it as matrix log, log matrix, log of matrix, log of a matrix, or logarithm of a matrix.
+For matrices close to identity, this calculator uses Taylor series expansion for computation.

 What is Matrix Logarithm?